-- 1. Ensure that the DEVCONF.TXT file in /usr/paragon/boot is present and correct.
-Refer to the Paragon System Commands Reference Manual for information about how to set up this file. - 2.
-Reset the Paragon using the reset command with the autocfg option.
+3. Reset the Paragon system using the reset command with the autocfg option.
 The reset script is located in /usr/paragon/boot.
-For information about the reset command, refer to the ParagonTM System Commands Reference Manual.
+For information about the reset command, refer to the Paragon[TM] System Commands Reference Manual.

-When executed with the autocfg option, the reset script creates the file SYSCONFIG.TXT in the current directory and SYSCONFIG.BIN in the diagnostic directory /u/paragon/diag.
+When executed with the autocfg option, the reset script creates the file SYSCONFIG.TXT in the current directory and SYSCONFIG.BIN in the diagnostic directory /w/paragon/diag.
 A previous version of SYSCONFIG.TXT is saved as SYSCONFIG.OLD.

+'''

-DS# cd /usr/paragon/boot DS# ./reset autocfg
+DS# cd /usr/paragon/boot

+DS# ./reset autocfg

+'''

 ---> Automatic SYSCONFIG.TXT generation.
 How many cabinets are there?
-[1] number of cabinets
+[1] number of cabinets Generating /u/paragon/diag/hwconfig.txt...

-Generating /u/paragon/diag/hwconfig.txt...

 Generating SYSCONFIG.TXT...
 SYSCONFIG.TXT has been created.
 Generating SYSCONFIG.BIN...
 Using MAGIC.MASTER as the Magic file.
 Creating bootmagic file...
 Using 'fscan' as the console interface tool...
 DS#

-3. Reset the Paragon system using the reset script with the ramdisk option.
+4. Reset the Paragon system using the reset script with the ramdisk option.
 This script resets the nodes, resets the mesh, waits for the Node Confidence Tests (NCT) to complete, downloads bootmagic strings, and initiates booting.
 By default, it uses the serial line with the async utility.
 To exit async and return to the DS# prompt, enter the key sequence ~. (or ~~. if you used rlogin to log into the diagnostic station).
 The key sequence ~q also works and does not require that you keep track of the number of remote logins.